emarsden/pg-el/doc/src/large-objects.md

      (pg-lo-create con &optional mode)

-Create a new large object and return its OID.
-The mode argument is ignored in PostgreSQL releases after v8.1
+Create a new large object and return its OID (represented in elisp by an integer).
+The mode argument is ignored in PostgreSQL releases after v8.1.

+Large-object functions MUST be used within a transaction (see the macro `with-pg-transaction`).

     (pg-lo-open con oid &optional mode)